solana-developers/professional-education/README.md

-# Solana Professional Training
+# Solana Professional Education

-This repo covers how to run the Solana Professional Training event.
+This repo covers how to run the Solana Professional Education training event.
 It's designed for instructors, or those thinking about instructing the course.

 **If you just want to learn Solana**, follow @solana_developers on Twitter and we'll let you know when the next course is running in a city near you!